ty-elastic/k8s-otel-finance/instruqt/courses/o11y--course--field--100-logs-workflow--main/05-reporting/assignment.md

 Let's save this search for future reference:

-1. Click `Save`
+1. Click the `Save` button in the upper-right
 2. Set `Title` to
   ```
   ua_release_dates
   ```
 3. Click `Save`

+Saving an ES|QL query allows others on our team to easily re-run it on demand.
+By saving the query, we can also add it to our dashboard!

 ## Adding our table to a dashboard

-Now let's add this as a table to our dashboard.

 1. Click `Dashboards` in the left-hand navigation pane
 2. Open the `Ingress Status` dashboard (if it isn't already open)